bryancshepherd/oldjekyllwebsite/_posts/2016-01-09-Displaying-LaTeX-in-markdown-file-in-the-Atom-editor.md

 ---

 #### The Atom Editor
 I've been using the [Atom editor](https://atom.io/) for a few months and I am very pleased with it overall.
-It doesn't beat well-developed, application/language-specific IDEs such as R-Studio or iPython Notebooks, but for general purpose editing, or in cases where there isn't a strong application-specific IDE (e.g., Julia), it works very well.
+It doesn't beat well-developed, language-specific IDEs such as R-Studio or iPython Notebooks, but it works very well for general purpose editing and in cases where there isn't a strong IDE available (e.g., Julia).
 It has an active development community and that translates into a lot of extensibility.
 It has robust support for syntax highlighting and markdown editing, including a very helpful live markdown preview.
 Both of those features make writing markdown with embedded code very easy.

 However, when I recently tried to include some LaTeX in one of my markdown files I hit a roadblock.
 Atom doesn't support LaTeX in markdown previews out of the box and the solution took a little longer to find than I think it should have.
 Ergo, I'm posting this information in hopes that it might help others find the solution faster.